non/literati/README.md

 would be a simple matter to patch that library and improve my slides.
 (And in fact [I did so](https://github.com/isagalaev/highlight.js/pull/475).)

-However, Deckset does give users the ability to define (or improve) syntax highlighting support.
+However, Deckset does not give users the ability to define (or improve) syntax highlighting support.
 And due to Apple's ridiculous application-signing, it is impossible to manually-patch `Deckset.app/Contents/Resources/highlight.pack.js` with a custom build. *Ugh*.